 In the video, she is seen hanging around and having fun with another woman, lesbian YouTuber Shannon Beveridge.
 Fletcher and Shannon were together as a couple, but sadly they broke up.

 - “Only a Girl” – Gia Woods

 Gia Woods, or just Gia, came out to everyone in her lesbian pop song and music video for “Only a Girl”.
-Her parents nor her friends had any idea about her sexuality.
+Her parents nor her friends had any idea about her orientation.